robinrojh/tp/docs/DeveloperGuide.md

 2. valid date, `22/03/2022`

-A date is only valid if it satisfies the isValidDate() method defined in the date Class
+A date is only valid if it satisfies the isValidDate() method defined in the DateWithoutTime Class

 --------------------------------------------------------------------------------------------------------------------